jytoh/snowangels/README.md

 ## Android

-Pull from android branch or change line 276  to "return null" in components/UsersMap.js
+Pull from android branch or change line 233  to "return null" in components/UsersMap.js

-Known issue: Some buttons, such as validate shovel look different on android vs. ios, which may impact usability on android devices.
+## Authors

 ## License
 All Copyright is transferred to the City of Ithaca from the authors.

+## Acknowledgments
+* Professor William Arms for his guidance and support
+* Dan Cogan and Ducson Nguyen for their ideas and feedback